USC Chan Division of Occupational Science and Occupational Therapy

 From Sensory-Motor to Social in Autism Spectrum Disorder (ASD)

-Children with ASD often have both motor and sensory deficits in addition to the social deficits that are the hallmark of the disorder.
-However, the neurological basis of how those sensorimotor deficits relate to the core social deficits is poorly understood.
-Here we compare motor deficits in ASD to motor deficits in Developmental Coordination Disorder (DCD).
-Similarly, we compare sensory deficits in ASD to sensory deficits in Sensory Processing Disorder (SPD).
-In this way, we hope to better understand the relationship between sensory-motor processing to social deficits in ASD.
-This work is supported by an NIH R01 grant.
+Children with ASD often have both motor and sensory deficits in addition to the social deficits that are the hallmark of the phenotype.
+However, the neurological basis of how those sensorimotor difficulties relate to the core social phenotypes is poorly understood.
+Here we compare motor functioning in ASD to Developmental Coordination Disorder (DCD).
+In this way, we hope to better understand the relationship between sensory-motor and social processing in ASD.

 Education